vdemichev/DiaNN/README.md

 Using DIA-NN to process Slice-PASEF data: **Slice-PASEF: fragmenting all ions for maximum sensitivity in proteomics** [biorxiv](https://www.biorxiv.org/content/10.1101/2022.10.31.514544v3)

-Using DIA-NN as part of the MSFragger-DIA workflow in FragPipe: **Analysis of DIA proteomics data using MSFragger-DIA and FragPipe computational platform** [Nature Communications, 2023](https://www.nature.com/articles/s41467-023-39869-5), or, in case of timsTOF data analysis with MSFragger-DIA, **diaTracer enables spectrum-centric analysis of diaPASEF proteomics data** [biorxiv](https://www.biorxiv.org/content/10.1101/2024.05.25.595875v2)

-Using DIA-NN as part of the MSBooster workflow in FragPipe: **MSBooster: improving peptide identification rates using deep learning-based features** [Nature Communications, 2023](https://www.nature.com/articles/s41467-023-40129-9)

 Using DIA-NN's ion mobility module for timsTOF data analysis or using DIA-NN in combination with FragPipe-generated spectral libraries: **dia-PASEF data analysis using FragPipe and DIA-NN for deep proteomics of low sample amounts** [Nature Communications, 2022](https://www.nature.com/articles/s41467-022-31492-0)

 Using DIA-NN to analyse scanning quadrupole data (non-timsTOF): **Ultra-fast proteomics with DIA-NN and Scanning SWATH** [Nature Biotechnology, 2021](https://www.nature.com/articles/s41587-021-00860-4)

 **Notes and discussions** on proteomics in general and the use of DIA-NN: https://github.com/vdemichev/DiaNN/discussions/categories/dia-proteomics-in-detail (this section will be further expanded).